Gustave Courbet: A Burial at Ornans

 The Salon of 1850–1851 found him triumphant with The Stone Breakers, the Peasants of Flagey and A Burial at Ornans.
 The Burial, one of Courbet's most important works, records the funeral of his grand uncle which he attended in September 1848.
 People who attended the funeral were the models for the painting.
 Previously, models had been used as actors in historical narratives, but in Burial Courbet said he "painted the very people who had been present at the interment, all the townspeople".
 The result is a realistic presentation of them and life in Ornans.

 The vast painting, measuring 10 × 22 ft, drew both praise and fierce denunciations from critics and the public, in part because it upset convention by depicting a prosaic ritual on a scale which would previously have been reserved for a religious or royal subject.

 According to art historian Sarah Faunce, "In Paris, the Burial was judged as a work that had thrust itself into the grand tradition of history painting, like an upstart in dirty boots crashing a genteel party, and in terms of that tradition it was, of course, found wanting."
 The painting lacks the sentimental rhetoric that was expected in a genre work: Courbet's mourners make no theatrical gestures of grief, and their faces seemed more caricatured than ennobled.
 The critics accused Courbet of a deliberate pursuit of ugliness.

 Eventually, the public grew more interested in the new Realist approach, and the lavish, decadent fantasy of Romanticism lost popularity.
 Courbet well understood the importance of the painting, and said of it, "Burial at Ornans was in reality the burial of romanticism."

 Courbet became a celebrity and was spoken of as a genius, a "terrible socialist" and a "savage".
 He actively encouraged the public's perception of him as an unschooled peasant, while his ambition, his bold pronouncements to journalists, and his insistence on depicting his own life in his art gave him a reputation for unbridled vanity.

-Courbet associated his ideas of realism in art with political anarchism, and, having gained an audience, he promoted democratic and socialist ideas by writing politically motivated essays and dissertations.
+Courbet associated his ideas of realism in art with political anarchism, and, having gained an audience, he promoted political ideas by writing politically motivated essays and dissertations.
 His familiar visage was the object of frequent caricature in the popular French press.

 In 1850, Courbet wrote to a friend:

 During the 1850s, Courbet painted numerous figurative works using common folk and friends as his subjects, such as Village Damsels (1852), The Wrestlers (1853), The Bathers (1853), The Sleeping Spinner (1853), and The Wheat Sifters (1854).